AkshayVivekananda/AI-Gloves/README.md

 ## **💠About the Project**

 This project is designed to assist individuals with speech disabilities in communicating essential messages using flex sensors.
-The system involves 5 flex sensors attached to each hand, which are connected to an Arduino Nano.
-When the sensors are bent, specific messages such as "give me water," "give me food," or "I need help" are played through a loudspeaker.
+The system involves 4 flex sensors attached to each finger of a hand except thumb, which are connected to an Arduino Nano.
+When the fingers are bent, specific messages such as "I need help", "I need water," "I need food" and "Emergency number" are played through a loudspeaker.
 The sounds are stored on an SD card and played using a DFmini module.

+Working video of the project :

 <br>